kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 The flags can also appear anywhere later on the command line.

-The acceptable flags include all those of `kubectl` except for `--context`.
-BUT do not provide any, this command handles them incorrectly.

-This command also accepts the following flags.
+This command accepts the following flags.

+- `-h` or `--help`: print a brief usage message and terminate successfully.
+- `-X`: turn on debug echoing of commands inside the script that implements this command.
+- a `kubectl` flaag (but not `-o` or `--output`).
 - `--imw space_name`: specifies which space holds the relevant SyncTarget object.
 - `--espw space_name`: specifies where to find the edge service